Postgraduate research opportunities

 - PhD: Typically three years full-time, six to seven years part-time.
 You will undertake supervised research either independently or as member of a team.
 Assessment is by means of a thesis of 100,000 words which must demonstrate your capacity to pursue original research and should represent a distinct and significant contribution to the subject.

-- EngD: The Engineering Doctorate aims to prepare engineering students for research careers in industry and is fully supported by the Engineering and Physical Sciences Research Council (ESPRC).
+- EngD: The Engineering Doctorate aims to prepare engineering students for research careers in industry and is fully supported by the Engineering and Physical Sciences Research Council (EPSRC).
 This four-year scheme consists of one year of taught modules followed by an industry-linked research project.

-- MD: In addition to the PhD, the School of Medicine offers the postgraduate degree of Doctor of Medicine (MD) through supervised research within individual research groups.
+- MD: In addition to the PhD, the College of Medicine offers the postgraduate degree of Doctor of Medicine (MD) through supervised research within individual research groups.
 This programme is two years full-time, four to five years part-time.